SophieHYe/page/README.md

 This is Ye!
 I am a Lecturer (equivalent to Assistant Professor) in the Department of Computer Science at University College London.
 My research in multimodal agentic coding focuses on making programming more efficient and accessible.
 Specifically, I work on large language models (LLMs) for code generation, test generation, and GitHub issue repair.
 Previously, I was a postdoctoral researcher at Carnegie Mellon University, where I worked with Prof. Claire Le Goues.
 I completed my Ph.D. at KTH Royal Institute of Technology, advised by Prof. Martin Monperrus and Prof. Benoit Baudry, and earned my B.S. degree from Sichuan University.

+We are organizing the [LMPL@SPLASH 2025 workshop](https://conf.researchr.org/home/icfp-splash-2025/lmpl-2025) and the [APR@ICSE 2025 workshop](https://program-repair.org/workshop-2025/), we look forward to your submissions!

 ## Opportunities to Work Together
 I am actively looking for self-motivated PhD students (fully funded, partially funded, or self-funded) to work on topics related to LLM4Code.
 If you are interested in working with me, please follow the steps below: